KeesCBakker/hubot-command-mapper/README.md

 };
 ```

-## "Fixing" trailing white spaces
+## Middleware
 Some users will use software keyboards on Slack with auto prediction.
 Some
-of those will insert an extra space after a auto predicted space.
+of those will insert an extra space after an auto predicted space.
 This will
 cause many commands to fail - as regex mapping tends to be very strict.

-To counter this problem we've created a type of middleware that will remove
+To counter this problem we've created a some middleware that will remove
 trailing whitespace characters from each message.
 It can be hooked up like
 this:

 ```
+const {
+    removeTrailingWhitespaceCharactersFromIncommingMessages,
+    removeTrailingBotWhitespaceCharactersFromIncommingMessages
-const { removeTrailingWhitespaceCharactersFromIncommingMessages } = require("hubot-command-mapper");
+} = require("hubot-command-mapper");

 module.exports = robot => {
     removeTrailingWhitespaceCharactersFromIncommingMessages(robot);
+    removeTrailingBotWhitespaceCharactersFromIncommingMessages(robot);
 }
 ```